KarateKamiOW/ProjectGOS/README.md

 ___________________________________________________________________________________________________________________________________________________
 Demo Build 1.2

+EDIT: Build 1.1 is broken and I'll probably remove it.
+1.2 Should be working.

 And I'm back, two weeks later to share today a new build!
 So, without further ado, let's discuss what's been added over the past two weeks.
 First things first, I've updated the 'hub' with a screenshots folder!